Mixed Age Classrooms

 For those requiring extended hours, they may register to drop their child off to the library at 8:00am.
 An Enrichment Program is offered from 3:00-5:00pm for a limited number of students.

 Shape of the Day

-We begin the day with child choice time for students to explore books, to revisit activities or tasks they accomplished previously, or to investigate something new.
+We begin the day with child choice time to explore books, to revisit activities or tasks that they accomplished previously, or to investigate something new.
 All of the activities that follow in this description of an ordinary day may occur indoors, outdoors or both.

 Next, students gather for a morning meeting, where they: